risk-first/website/docs/thinking/De-Risking.md

 **Transferring** risk means _making it someone else's problem_.

 For example, when I buy home insurance, the personal consequence of my house burning down is reduced.
 It hasn't gone away completely, but at least the financial element of it is handled by the insurance company.
+- **Insurance** de-risks owning a house, going on holiday or driving a car.
+Usually, the payment is small enough not to impact us too much.

+- **The National Health Service (NHS)** de-risks medical expense by pooling health-care costs across the entire population.
+If you were struck down with a debilitating illness, then at least you wouldn't also have to pay to get better.

 **Transfer** of risk is an essential feature of [Software-as-a-Service (SaaS)](../risks/Software-Dependency-Risk.md):  someone else is responsible for making sure the service is up-and-running, backed up, etc.